Leave a review

 Because there’s little risk involved, there aren’t many eligibility requirements.
 To be accepted you must:

-- Have a bank account which allows direct debits.
+- have a bank account which allows direct debits

-- Have an email address, phone number and residential address.
+- have an email address, phone number and residential address

 Our verdict: Is Loqbox any good?

 Other companies have started to copy Loqbox (check out Pave, Bits and Tymit Booster) – which is always a good sign.
-But Loqbox is still out in front due to its pricing and the fact that it reports to all three main UK credit reference agencies.
+But Loqbox is still out in front due to its pricing and the fact that it reports to all 3 main UK credit reference agencies.

 "Coming out of uni, I used Loqbox to build my credit.
 You only have to pay in £20 or £30 a month.
 It’s a really good way to build credit up.
 It has lots of advice on building credit and gives you a good education about improving your credit rating.
 The app is really good, really well branded and easy to use.